the information you may need

 - A private scattering at a special, appropriate place.

 Whatever your final decision you will be given time to consider all the options.
 You may wish us to hold the ashes for a maximum of 3 months until you have decided, although we reserve the right to charge for storage or to scatter them if no other instructions have been received.
+We have a large selection of suitable caskets, scatter tubes and urns for the ashes, including memento and miniature sizes for keepsakes.
+Please ask us for details.

 It is important that instructions left by the deceased with regard to personal effects (such as wedding rings) are observed.